null

 Stress

 So now you should have a better understanding of some of the types of heat shrink.
 To be fair, this is only a small glimpse into the types of heat shrink available.
 Why is it important to know about different types of heat shrink?
-Well, that’s because heat shrink offers a range of benefits but only if used properly and only if the right type is used.
-With heat shrink you get good electrical insulation, protection from abrasion, impact, dust, solvents, and other foreign matter as well as environmental protection from things such as moisture or oil.
+Well, that’s because heat shrink offers a range of benefits, but only if used properly and only if the right type is used.
+With heat shrink you get good electrical insulation, protection from abrasion, impact, dust, solvents, and other foreign matter, as well as environmental protection from things such as moisture or oil.
 It also offers mechanical strain relief and durability.
 Again, you only get these benefits if you use it properly.

 Important Note: Dangers of using heat shrink incorrectly